Thiago099/Texture-Composer/README.md

   <details>
     <summary>History list</summary>
     <h3>The history list contains all your changes</h3>
-    <p>You can click on any change in order to revert your projeto to that version</p>
+    <p>You can click on any change in order to revert your project to that version</p>
-    <p>You can press ctrl+z in order to revert the last change</p>
+    <p>You can press CTRL+Z in order to revert the last change</p>
-    <p>You can press ctrl+y in order to go to a newer version</p>
+    <p>You can press CTRL+Y in order to go to a newer version</p>
     <img src="https://github.com/user-attachments/assets/ac9d7253-0a3c-40aa-8789-521dbdf8c053"/>
     <hr/>
   </details>
 </details>
   <details>
-    <summary>Left pannel</summary>
+    <summary>Left panel</summary>
-    <h3>The left pannel continas the properties to all of the selected files</h3>
+    <h3>The left panel contains the properties to all the selected files</h3>
     <img src="https://github.com/user-attachments/assets/c3abec46-ab79-4a74-8b4b-94532d441e12"/>
     <details>
       <summary>Composition properties</summary>
-      <p>The mask file, is an id map that can be used by the layers to display texture on certain areas</p>
+      <p>The mask file, is an ID map that can be used by the layers to display texture on certain areas</p>
       <p>The normal output will use a shader to convert the composition final output to a normal map</p>
-      <p>The texutre swap tab allows you to easly swap any textures used by your composition</p>
+      <p>The texture swap tab allows you to easily swap any textures used by your composition</p>
       <img src="https://github.com/user-attachments/assets/ba07a4f2-7a60-49be-aa0e-b117ef540abc"/>
       <hr/>
   </details>
   <details>
     <summary>The layer properties</summary>
-    <p>The layer properties is the most adivanced menu of this program, it allows you modify your textures in various ways</p>
+    <p>The layer properties is the most advanced menu of this program, it allows you to modify your textures in various ways</p>
-    <p>No changes are lost, so you can easly modify the parameters of any change at any point</p>
+    <p>No changes are lost, so you can easily modify the parameters of any change at any point</p>
     <img src="https://github.com/user-attachments/assets/2343f0c3-1a63-4e3c-bad8-1efd205ec528"/>
     <details>
       <summary>Basic</summary>
-      <p>On the basic tab, you can modify the file of the layer, wich is the base for rendering</p>
+      <p>On the basic tab, you can modify the file of the layer, which is the base for rendering</p>
       <p>You can drag and drop any files from the files tab into this input</p>
       <img src="https://github.com/user-attachments/assets/cff74c2b-53a6-4671-8c4e-01ef5da0ace8"/>
       <hr/>